RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-video-parameters.md

 ## Pixel size

-Dimensions of a square pixel in micrometers.
+It is the x- and y-dimensions of a square pixel in micrometers.

 It is used in the conversion of PSF widths from micrometers to pixels.

 **<u>default</u>:** 0.53 &#956;m